gleicon/gitto/README.md

 		sync_command = "git pull"
 		post_command = "/bin/true"

 For each project you want to monitor you need to create a new [[aplication]] session.

 Beyond name and repo, which will be prepended by github.com, you need to configure a destination path and 3 commands.

 If a directory with "name" doesn't exists inside "path" gitto will run "init_command" for the first time.

 For each push event sync_command will be executed inside "path"+/"+"repo" and subsequently "post_command" will be executed.

 The full path to repository on filesystem will be passed as a parameter to post_command

+If you want to get your notifications from Travis-CI, follow (http://docs.travis-ci.com/user/notifications/#Webhook-notification) and configure yout token at the config file.
+The rest of [[application]] wont change.

 ## private repositories
 	- follow github's public key procedure